Spectral Inference under Complex Temporal Dynamics

 \subsection{Tuning parameter selection}

 Choosing $B_n$ and $n$ in practice is a non-trivial problem.
 In our Monte Carlo experiments and real data analysis, we find that the minimum volatility (MV) method \cite{Politis1999,Zhou2013} performs reasonably well.
 Specifically, the MV method uses the fact that the estimator $\hat{f}_n(u,\theta)$ becomes stable when the block size $n$ and the bandwidth $B_n$ are in an appropriate range.
 More specifically, we first set a proper interval for $n$ as $[n_l, n_r]$.
-In our simulations and data analysis, we choose $n_l=2N^{\eta}$ and $n_r=3N^{\eta}$ if $N\le 1000$, and $n_l=3N^{\eta}$ and $n_r=4N^{\eta}$ if $N>1000$, where $\eta=0.47<0.5$.
-In practice, one can also either choose $n_l$ and $n_r$ based on prior knowledge of the data, or select them by visually evaluating the fitted evolutionary spectral densities.
-A reasonable value of $n$ should not produce too rough or too smooth estimates of the spectral density.
-In order to use the MV method, we first form a two-dimensional grid of all candidate pairs of $(n,B_n)$ such that $n\in [n_l,n_r]$ and $B_n<n/\log(n)$.
+In our simulations and data analysis, {we choose $n_l=2N^{\eta}$ and $n_r=3N^{\eta}$ if $N\le 1000$, $n_l=2.5N^{\eta}$ and $n_r=4N^{\eta}$ if $1000< N\le 2000$ and $n_l=3N^{\eta}$ and $n_r=5N^{\eta}$ if $N>2000$, where $\eta=0.48$.
+Although the rule for setting $n_l$ and $n_r$ is ad-hoc, it works well in our simulations and data analysis.} In practice, one can also either choose $n_l$ and $n_r$ based on prior knowledge of the data, or select them by visually evaluating the fitted evolutionary spectral densities.
+A reasonable value of $n$ should not produce too rough or too smooth estimates of the spectral density. {We remark that $n_l$ and $n_u$ are only upper and lower bounds of the candidate bandwidths.} {Simulations show that the simulated coverage probabilities are typically not sensitive to the choices of $n_l$ and $n_r$. } In order to use the MV method, we first form a two-dimensional grid of all candidate pairs of $(n,B_n)$ such that $n\in [n_l,n_r]$ and $B_n<n/\log(n)$.